Netflix-Skunkworks/zerotocloud-gradle/README.md

 Zero to Cloud Gradle Plugin
 ===

-A Gradle Plugin to assist in the initialization of a NetflixOSS-based cloud environment.
+A Gradle Plugin to assist in the initialization of a NetflixOSS-based cloud and continuous delivery environment.

 Getting Started - Initializing the Cloud
 ===